-Whether you are buying a home or selling your home, you’ll want to choose a realtor who is right for you.
-Learn more about 10 questions to ask and how to choose a real estate agent here.
+Whether buying a home or selling your home, you’ll want to choose a realtor who is right for you.
+Learn more about the ten questions to ask and how to choose a real estate agent here.

 1. How Long Have You Been a Licensed Realtor?

 You want to find a professional who knows the area and has realtor experience.

 If your agent is new, find out if he will get some guidance from an experienced real estate broker.
 Brokers have more education than the agent level.
 They typically manage other agents.

 Real estate is a commission-based business, so if someone has been doing it for years, they must be doing well.
 You will not find someone doing it for ten years with awful service.
 Plus, agents with experience have seen many situations and won’t worry as much should something happen.

 Ensure your agent knows the area well, such as schools, home prices, public transportation, safety, and other amenities.
 To get an honest opinion, you don’t want an agent that lives far away and searches online for information.

 If someone knows the area well, they can tell you the best neighbourhoods.
 You can’t always find everything you want to know through the Internet, such as safety.
 That’s why you want a professional that knows the area well.

 3. What is Your Availability and Schedule?

 Some real estate agents work only part-time, so reaching them at certain times may be harder.
 You may want to consider a full-time agent to help you with the sale.
 What if you run into a last-minute issue at closing?